splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-backend.rst

 .. _linux-backend-auto-discovery:

 *****************************************************************************
-Automatic instrumentation for back-end applications in Linux
+Zero-code instrumentation for back-end applications in Linux
 *****************************************************************************

 .. meta::
-    :description: Get started with automatic instrumentation for back-end applications in Linux environments.
+    :description: Get started with zero-code instrumentation for back-end applications in Linux environments.

-When using automatic instrumentation, the Splunk Distribution of OpenTelemetry Collector automatically detects back-end applications running in your Linux environment.
+When using automatic discovery with zero-code instrumentation, the Splunk Distribution of OpenTelemetry Collector automatically detects back-end applications running in your Linux environment.

-By deploying the Collector with automatic instrumentation, you can instrument applications and send data to Splunk Observability Cloud without editing your application's code or configuring files.
+By deploying the Collector with zero-code instrumentation, you can instrument applications and send data to Splunk Observability Cloud without editing your application's code or configuring files.

-Automatic instrumentation for Linux can detect and configure the following applications and language runtimes:
+Zero-code instrumentation for Linux can detect and configure the following applications and language runtimes:

 * Java
 * Node.js
 * .NET

-How automatic instrumentation for Linux works
+How zero-code instrumentation for Linux works
 ===================================================

-Automatic instrumentation for Linux operates as a mode of the Splunk Distribution of OpenTelemetry Collector.
-You install and activate automatic instrumentation for the Collector by using the Linux installer script or package manager.
+Zero-code instrumentation for Linux operates as a mode of the Splunk Distribution of OpenTelemetry Collector.
+You install and activate zero-code instrumentation for the Collector by using the Linux installer script or package manager.
 During installation, you can specify the types of language runtimes you want the Collector to detect.

 After installation, the Collector runs in your Linux environment and listens for requests to your applications.
 When the Collector detects activity, it gathers telemetry data from your application runtime and sends this data to Splunk Application Performance Monitoring (APM).

 Requirements
 ==================================================

-You need the following components to use automatic instrumentation for back-end Linux applications:
+You need the following components to use zero-code instrumentation for back-end Linux applications:

 * ``systemd``
 * ``curl``